-Depression is one of the most common mood disorders affecting millions of people of all ages and ethnicities, and one of the most common reasons people seek counseling.
-Depression can range from moderate to severe, falling under several categories including: Persistent Depressive Disorder, Bipolar Disorder, Postpartum Depression, Seasonal Affective Disorder, Premenstrual Dysphoric Disorder, and Psychotic Depression.
+Depression is one of the most common mood disorders affecting millions of people, and it is one of the most common reasons people seek counseling.
+Depression can range from moderate to severe and fall under several categories: Persistent Depressive Disorder, Bipolar Disorder, Postpartum Depression, Seasonal Affective Disorder, Premenstrual Dysphoric Disorder, and Psychotic Depression.
 Once a mood disorder is recognized, it is highly treatable.
-Unfortunately, because of the stigma surrounding Depression, it becomes difficult for many to recognize their disorder and to seek treatment.
+Unfortunately, because of the stigma surrounding Depression, it becomes difficult for many to admit their struggle and to seek treatment.
 Depression is and should be treated as an illness rather than a sign of weakness.
-There are several reasons that may link to the cause, such as a combination of genetic, biological, environmental, and psychological factors.
-Most people who struggle with Depression or Mood Disorders need treatment to feel better.
+There are several links to the cause, including genetic, biological, environmental, and psychological factors.
+Most people who struggle with Depression or Mood Disorders need treatment to relieve symptoms and live more fully.

 Have You Been...

 - Feeling an increased sense of worthlessness or guilt

 - Losing interest and motivation for the things you previously enjoyed

 - Experiencing changes in sleep, appetite and weight

 - Experiencing body aches, pains, nausea, or other physical complaints